Wiredcraft/test-fullstack/README.md

 * Make it short and expressive, don't spend too much time just give it your best shot in a few hours, say, less than 3 hours if possible.
 * Make it aesthetically pleasant (not complex).
 * Make it responsive.
-* Design a form validation strategy (don't have to implement it if you are short on time).
+* Don't have to implement it if you are short on time:
+  * Design a form validation strategy.
-* Design an error handling strategy, such as the UI/UX, and different handling for different errors etc (don't have to implement it if you are short on time).
+  * Design an error handling strategy, such as the UI/UX, and different handling for different errors etc.
-* Design a complete user auth \(authentication/authorization/etc\) strategy, such as OAuth (don't have to implement it if you are short on time).
+  * Design a complete user auth \(authentication/authorization/etc\) strategy, such as OAuth.
-* Design a complete logging \(when/how/etc\) strategy (don't have to implement it if you are short on time).
+  * Design a complete logging \(when/how/etc\) strategy.